openedx/edx-documentation/en_us/open_edx_release_notes/source/ficus.rst

   of each post, is now available on the **Discussions** and **Teams** pages and in inline discussions.

-* Improvements to the discussions UI: added learner profile pictures to discussion posts, a new header area, a more intuitive topic list, and an enhanced UI that indicates unread posts, comments, and responses.
-You can also now sort discussions by votes
+* Improvements to the discussions UI: a new header area, a more intuitive topic list, and an enhanced UI that indicates unread posts, comments, and responses.
+You can also now sort discussions by votes.

 Studio & Course Author Tools
 ============================